votamrima/votamrima.github.io/_posts/2024-10-05-kubernetes-install-1.md

 shutdown -r now
 ```

-## Final Thoughts
+## Final hhoughts

-With these preparation steps complete, the Kubernetes cluster is ready for deployment.
+With these preparation steps complete, the first Kubernetes master node is ready for deployment.
 Properly configuring SELinux, disabling swap, and setting up proxy settings ensure that the environment is optimized for Kubernetes.
 The next steps will involve installing the container runtime, Kubernetes components, and setting up the first master node.

 {% endraw %}